Abdulai Baggie pictured in celebration is clearly an optimist, the Sierra Leonean sees a half-full glass as opposed to a half-empty one.

 And when questioned about Town’s current league position Baggie was upbeat.

 “We were tipped to be relegated this season.
-And that is not the case so far this season and that’s why I think we are focussed on doing well,” He told footballsierraleone.net.
+And that is not the case so far this season and that’s why I think we are focused on doing well,” He told footballsierraleone.net.

 Baggie scored a brilliant goal for Poole Town in last Saturday’s 2-1 win over Concord Rangers in the English National South survival encounter.